Welcome to Year 4

 - Read with your child as much as possible (ideally daily but 3 times minimum) as this helps with their fluency and understanding of texts, as well as helps to increase their imagination for their own writing.
 Children will be bringing home reading records to sign and date to show how frequently they have read during the week.

-- Rehearse spelling patterns - weekly spelling patterns have been sent home in your child's Spelling Booklet.
+- Rehearse spelling patterns - spelling patterns have been sent home with your child.
 These will be assessed weekly alongside a selection of words from the Year 3/4 curriculum word list.

 - Practise times tables.
 At the end of Year 4, children are expected to be able to recall times tables up to 12x12.
 In school, children practise times tables using Times Tables Rock Stars five times each week.
 This programme is also available to access at home and we encourage the children to do so as often as possible.